Past

 The place where what is grown and what is built collapse into each other.
 Mycelium-printed structures.
 DNA sonification.
 The living world and the computational world as expressions of the same underlying pattern.
 The instruction arrived in ceremony: talk about material science.
 This movement is the answer.

-The Ritual of Inherited Code is the underlying research practice that feeds this work — soil, sound, DNA, algorithms, as the four intelligences through which pattern becomes real.
+The Ritual of Inherited Code is the underlying research practice that feeds this work — soil, DNA, sound, algorithms, as the four intelligences through which pattern becomes real.